Special Programs and Resources

 MHC Semester in D.C.

 MHC Semester in D.C. program participants will be able to use most outside aid, including federal direct student loans, parent loans, Pell grants, some state aid, and outside scholarships.
 Please note: federal work-study and Mount Holyoke aid will not be applicable.
-This includes need-based aid, leadership awards, other merit awards, town grants, tuition assistance grants and employment-based aid such as tuition exchange.
-For those selected to participate in the program, MHC Semester in D.C. consults with the Student Financial Services offices to develop a financial package appropriate to each student based on need and the financial offer they receive.
+All students who apply to this program will have a 1:1 consultation with the Semester in D.C. consultant from the Student Financial Services specialist to review their aid and financial position for the program.

 Intersession